How Anesthesiologists Maximize Their Locum Tenens Salary

 Several factors determine the Locum Tenens pay rate and average salary for locum tenens, including:

-- Skill set and specialties
+- Demand for skill set and specialties

 - Length of commitment